worldyne/dsc-1-09-04-statistical-distributions-with-stem-and-leaf-plots-seattle-ds-career-040119/README.md

 ## Creating Stem and Leaf Plots
 The downside of frequency distribution tables and histograms is that, while the frequency of each class is easy to see, the original data points have been lost.
 You can tell, for instance, that there must have been five listed values that were in the twenties, but there is no way to tell from the histogram what exactly those values might have been.

+This is an important concept regarding statistics and distributions in general; they help us describe and understand a dataset from a high level, but with the statistics alone we cannot retrieve the full granularity of information present in the data itself.

-On the other hand, you could make a stem-and-leaf plot for the same data as shown below:
+On the other hand, stem-and-leaf and leaf plots are simply a (slightly) compressed representation of the data; the original data is still retrievable.

 ![](slplot1.svg)